-One way to write successfully to business prospects is to segment your target audience by job title and send each an appropriate customized letter that addresses their individual needs.
+One way to write to successful to business prospects is to segment your target audience by job title and send each an appropriate customized letter that addresses their individual needs.

 However, depending on your budget, you can often address each audience in the same letter by using bullet points in your copy, with each one calling out a different feature of the product and proving benefits that will match each decision maker’s needs.

-If you have any questions, or would like more advice or help on business-to-business marketing, please call me at (310) 212-5727 or email me at firstname.lastname@example.org.
+If you have any questions, or would like more advice on business-to-business marketing, please call me at (310) 212-5727 or email me at email@example.com.

 Here are the rest of this week’s articles: